web-auth/doc/the-webauthn-server/the-symfony-way/firewall.md

 * `IS_USER_PRESENT`: the user was present during the authentication ceremony.
 This attribute is usually set to `true` by authenticators,
 * `IS_USER_VERIFIED`: the user was verified by the authenticator.
 Verification may be performed by several means including biometrics ones \(fingerprint, iris, facial recognition…\).

 You can then set constraints to the access controls.
-In the example below, the /admin path can be reached by suers with the role `ROLE_ADMIN` and that **have been verified** during the ceremony.
+In the example below, the /admin path can be reached by users with the role `ROLE_ADMIN` and that **have been verified** during the ceremony.

 ```yaml
 security: